Z# (Zee-sharp)

 Or surround each line of string-part with double quotes?

 Adjacent literal string will be concatenated.
-Explicit how whitespace is handled.
+There is no uncertainty how the preceding whitespace is handled - it is not part of the string.

 s := "Some text"